yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 Write sufficient tests to ensure that your Stack, Queue, Depth-first Search, and Breadth-first Search work correctly. **(15 points)**

-We Provide three unit test cases (StackTest.swift, QueueTest.swift and GraphTest.swift) for your testing purpose and you should not modify it unless specified.
+We Provide three unit test cases (`StackTest.swift`, `QueueTest.swift` and `GraphTest.swift`) for your testing purpose and you should not modify it unless specified.

 We also provide three respective plist and expect files which are used to test in three unit test cases.

 You can also create your own plist and expect files.
-Remeber to add plist and expect files before executing the testing drive program.
+Remember to add plist and expect files before executing the testing drive program.

 Instruction:
-Targets -> CS3217-PS1-Swift -> Building Phases -> Copy Bundle Resources -> Add respective plist and expect files.
+**Targets -> CS3217-PS1-Swift -> Building Phases -> Copy Bundle Resources -> Add respective plist and expect files**.

 One example is given here: